-This guidance is for anyone who needs to complete a nutrient budget calculation to support an AA of residential development in the CCC administrative boundary.
-The tool is primarily aimed at developers who need to complete a nutrient budget calculation to support a planning application and Local Planning Authorities who need to understand the mitigation requirements for future development or assess planning applications.
+This guidance is for anyone who needs to complete a nutrient budget calculation to support an AA of a residential, commercial or tourism development in the CCC, CeCC and PCC administrative boundaries.
+The tool is primarily aimed at developers who need to complete a nutrient budget calculation to support a planning application and any LPA that needs to understand the mitigation requirements for future development or assess planning applications.
 It could also be used by communities or environmental groups wanting to understand the impacts of a local development on the nutrient inputs to the sites of concern.